Lorestan University: Language of Instruction

 Although the official language of instruction in Lorestan is Persian, a number of lecture materials, reference books, homework assignments and even exams are in English.
-This is especially the case for the postgraduates students which English textbooks and materials are introduced to them as the main references.

 Academic year

-The academic year is divided into three academic terms, determined by the university.
-The first academic term usually starts late September.
-The second Academic term usually starts on early February, and the Summer term is usually started from early July.
+The academic year is divided into three academic terms.

 Publishing

-The University's publishing arm, the Lorestan University Press, has published many different academic books and journals.
+The university's publishing arm, the Lorestan University Press, has published academic books and journals.

 Student organisations

-There are several student organisations active throughout the university.
-Most of these organisations are only concentrated on academic activities with some also interested and active in political issues.
+There are student organisations throughout the university.